 A degree examining cultural heritage teaches you how history and culture has shaped everything we create.
-It prepares you for working with a variety of cultures, educational institutions, heritage conservation, or any sector which requires a high degree of multicultural competency.
+It prepares you for working with cultural and educational institutions, heritage conservation, or any sector which requires a high degree of multicultural competency.

 Find out more about what you can do with a degree from UC.